starbeamjs/starbeam/workspace/docs/src/content/docs/concepts/collections.md

 ---
 title: Collections and objects
-description: "Use reactive Maps, Sets, arrays, and objects as root state while keeping your public model ordinary JavaScript."
+description: "Define reactive versions of ordinary JavaScript objects and built-in collections while keeping their JavaScript and TypeScript surface."
 ---

+Starbeam lets you define reactive versions of ordinary JavaScript objects and built-in collections.
+They keep their JavaScript and TypeScript surface:
+`reactive.Map<K, V>()` gives you a `Map<K, V>`, `reactive.Set<T>()` gives you a `Set<T>`, and `reactive.object(value)` gives you the same object type back.
+You use normal property syntax and built-in collection APIs; Starbeam tracks the reads and writes underneath.

-Use reactive collections and objects when your state already has a JavaScript shape.
+Use those reactive objects and collections when your state already has a JavaScript shape.
 A cart is a map of line items.
 A registry is a map of entries.
 A clock is an object with a `now` property.
-Starbeam tracks those root-state reads without asking the rest of your model to change shape.

 The rule is the same as the Start guide: